-We are ALL Starbucks Partners – and we are better side-by-side.
+We are ALL Starbucks Partners – Working Together Side-by-Side.

 Employees across multiple industries are wanting to understand more about unionization.
-This is a national conversation, powered by social media and is sparking collaboration and change in the best companies.
-We understand and fully respect what is at the heart of this – employees want a voice and an opportunity to co-create their workplace experience alongside their management.
+This is a national conversation and is sparking collaboration and change.
+We have heard directly from our partners and fully understand what is at the heart of this – employees want a voice and an opportunity to co-create their workplace experience alongside their management.

-Part of our partner-first culture is to actively listen and collaborate with our employees.
-However, we know that recently we haven’t lived up to what you should expect from Starbucks.
+We know that recently we haven’t lived up to what you should expect from Starbucks.
 There were external problems like the challenges brought on by the COVID pandemic, but also problems we created ourselves like not focusing enough on staffing, security, and operations.
-You deserve better and we want to deliver better for you.
+We believe that you deserve better and that we have a responsibility to do right by you.

-That is why our recent nationwide engagement tour is just a starting place for co-creation.
+The most recent examples of how we are listening, learning and taking action with partners include our recent nationwide partner collaboration sessions and announcements of new partner investments.
 Through these sessions, together we are inspiring real and meaningful change.
 There are and will be many other important ways to engage and co-shape the future of Starbucks.
 Our Starbucks partners have amazing energy and creativity.
-This is a tremendous opportunity to uplift the partner experience for today and years to come.
+This is a tremendous opportunity to uplift the partner experience now and for the future.

-In this moment, as partners, we are working together to design the next Starbucks — an evolution of our company deep with purpose, where we each have agency and where we work together to create a positive impact in the world.
-As you consider your choice between the reimagined Starbucks and union promises, we ask one thing.
+As you consider your choice between the reimagined Starbucks and a union, we ask one thing.
 Get.
 The.
 Facts.
 Your voice, your choice is too important not to.

 Health insurance, Beanstock, retirement savings, Lyra for mental health, Spotify Premium, paid time off, parental leave, transgender health benefits, fertility benefits, 100% tuition coverage through the Starbucks College Achievement Plan – and more.
 We’ve always led the industry in making sure partners have world-class benefits, perks and programs, even if you only work part-time.